lydialawli/seakoala.io/docs/projects/upToYou.md

 ## Context

 I was a **beginner** in the world of programming.
-All I had done before starting this project was some Codeacademy online courses.
+All I had done before starting this project was some online courses:

 - [Codecademy - _learn Javascript_](https://www.codecademy.com/learn/learn-javascript)
 - [Codecademy -_learn ReactJS_](https://www.codecademy.com/learn/react-101)